Heartstopper S1 recap: Everything that happened in Netflix’s coming-of-age drama

-Catch up on what you missed ahead of the show’s August return
+Catch up on what you missed before binging new episodes

-Debuting in early 2022, the show’s first eight-episode season introduced us to a young love story between two classmates forced to navigate the highs and lows, pressures and pitfalls of a secret, school-set romance.
+First arriving in early 2022, season one's eight-episode arc introduced us to a young love story between two classmates forced to navigate the highs and lows, pressures and pitfalls of a secret, school-set romance.

 Based on Alice Oseman’s graphic novel and webcomic series of the same name, Heartstopper’s TV adaptation was a quick success.
 Fans celebrated its depiction of LGBTQ+ relationships and dedication to heartwarming storytelling, and Netflix didn’t wait long to renew the show for not just a second but a third series.